bshirani/gocryptotrader/backtester/eventhandlers/portfolio/risk/README.md

 # GoCryptoTrader Backtester: Risk package

-This risk package is part of the GoCryptoTrader codebase.

 ## Risk package overview

 The risk manager is responsible for ensuring that no order can be made if it is deemed too risky.